 ICOM 5995.
 SPECIAL PROBLEMS.
 One to six credit hours.
-The contact will vary according to the topic to be presented.
+Two to four hours of research per week per credit.
 Prerequisite: authorization of the Director of the Department.

 Research and problem-solving in computer engineering or related fields.

 DEPARTMENT OF INDUSTRIAL ENGINEERING